Glivenko-Cantelli classes and NIP formulas: Types and measures

 (iv) Let $\phi(x,y)$ be a formula and $p(x)$ a global $\phi$-type.
 Then {\em Borel definability} and {\em strong Borel definability} are defined similarly.
+In this case, the solutions correspond to Borel subsets of $S_{\tilde\phi}(A)$.
 The {\em Borel definability} of a global $\phi$-measure is defined similarly.
+(Notice that for any $\theta\in\Delta_\phi$ the solutions correspond to Borel subsets of $S_{\tilde\theta}(A)$.
+Cf. the paragraph before Definition~\ref{fs-measure}.)

-(v) For non-global types and non-global $\phi$-types, the {\em Borel definability} and {\em strong Borel definability} are defined similarly.
-For non-global measures and non-global $\phi$-measures, the {\em Borel definability} is defined similarly.
-(We will shorlty give the suitable notion to measures, cf. \ref{strong Borel measure}.)} \end{Definition}
+(v) Let $B\subset\cal U$ be a small set of parameters such that every type over $A$ is realized in $B$.
+For non-global types and non-global $\phi$-types over $B$, the {\em Borel definability} and {\em strong Borel definability} over $A$ are defined similarly.
+For non-global measures and non-global $\phi$-measures, the {\em Borel definability} is defined similarly.} \end{Definition}

 \begin{Fact} (a) Let $A$ be a (small) set and $p(x)$ a global type which is finitely satisfiable in $A$.
-For any $L$-formula $\phi(x,y)$, define the function $p_\phi:S_{\tilde{\phi}}({\cal U})\to\{0,1\}$, denoted by $p_\phi(q)=1$ iff $\phi(x,b)\in p$ for some (any) $b\models q$.
+For any $L$-formula $\phi(x,y)$, define the function $p_\phi:S_{\tilde{\phi}}({A})\to\{0,1\}$, denoted by $p_\phi(q)=1$ iff $\phi(x,b)\in p$ for some (any) $b\models q$.
 Then the following are equivalent: